Accepted & Forthcoming

 Academy of Management Annual Meeting 2026, Organization and Management Theory (OMT) Division.
 Philadelphia, PA.
 July 31 – August 4, 2026.

 AI models carry institutional logics from their originating social systems.
-Given identical organizational scenarios, different AI models produce systematically divergent outputs — not because of stochastic variance, but because they have been socialized differently through their training.
-A 5-model × 25-scenario × 25-iteration experimental design shows 68% divergence in recommendations across models with 91.4% consistency within each model.
+Given identical organizational scenarios, different AI models produce systematically divergent outputs because they have been socialized differently through their training.
+A 5-model × 25-scenario × 25-iteration experimental design shows 68% divergence in recommendations across models, while within-model consistency remains 91.4% when the same scenario is run repeatedly.
 AI attention is systematic, not random, and reflects the institutional logics of the model's origin.

 In Preparation